On free stable distributions: Introduction and main results

 \end{corollary}

-The above duality law can also be written in terms of random variables.
-If $\xi$ is a random variable such that $\p(\xi>0)>0$, we will denote by $\hat \xi$ the {\it cutoff} of $\xi$, which is a positive random variable with distribution given by
+We can also express the above duality law in terms of random variables.
+If $\xi$ is a random variable such that $\p(\xi>0)>0$, we denote by $\hat \xi$ the {\it cutoff} of $\xi$, which is a positive random variable, whose distribution is given by